Over the years I’ve been developing film, I must have run into every problem in the book at least once.

 The fixer went bad, leaving oil and gunk on the negatives

-The problem that happened with this negative is that I continually topped up the fixer with some use, but I didn’t completely dump the bottle for almost a year.
-Over time, the silver particles built up in the bottom of the bottle.
+The problem is that I continually topped up the fixer with some use, but I didn’t mix a fresh batch for almost a year.
+Over time, a sludge built up in the bottom of the bottle.

 The solution to this problem: clean out your bottles thoroughly when your solution starts to go bad.
 Do a film leader test to see if the film turns clear before 5 minutes.
 If it takes longer than 5 minutes, then dispose of the fixer properly, clean the bottle thoroughly to remove any gunk in the bottom, and mix a fresh batch of fixer solution.

-In the past, film used to be more sensitive to temperature changes.
-But manufacturers have made their film less sensitive to dramatic temperature changes.
+Film in the 21st century is not prone to reticulation, but older film stocks may require strict temperature control to avoid it.
 Shawn at Attic Darkroom developed film using the hottest water from his tap, followed by the coldest water, and found no discernible reticulation on his film.

 There is one caveat: reticulation is much more common when using a mono bath developer like Cinestill DF96.
 If using a mono bath developer, keep the solution at room temperature.
 When pushing the film in a mono bath, bring your film up to the right temperature in a water bath, and keep it in the water bath during development to reduce the chance of getting reticulation.